-The fund normally invests at least 80% of its net assets (including any borrowings for investment purposes) in Asian companies (excluding Japanese companies).
-For purposes of determining whether the fund invests at least 80% of its net assets in Asian companies, the fund relies on the country assigned to a security by MSCI Inc. or another unaffiliated data provider.
-The fund expects to primarily invest in common stocks of companies located (or with primary operations) in Asian countries other than Japan.
+The fund normally invests at least 80% of its net assets (including any borrowings for investment purposes) in emerging market companies.
+For purposes of determining whether the fund invests at least 80% of its net assets in emerging market companies, the fund relies on MSCI Inc. to determine which countries are considered emerging markets and relies on the country assigned to a security by MSCI Inc. or another unaffiliated data provider.
+The fund considers frontier markets to be a subset of emerging markets and any investments in frontier markets will be counted toward the fund's 80% investment policy.
+The fund expects to primarily invest in common stocks of companies located (or with primary operations) in emerging markets in Asia, Latin America, Europe, Africa, and the Middle East.
 The countries in which the fund normally invests include, but are not limited to, the following: